aerial view of vatican city pilgrimage routes in europe

 The Canterbury to Rome Pilgrimage, England to Italy: Pilgrimage of Two Cities

 This route extends the other of our pilgrimage routes in Europe.
-It is an add on and connects Canterbury and Rome, allowing travellers to experience the spiritual heritage of both England and Italy.
+It is an add-on that connects Canterbury and Rome, allowing travellers to experience the spiritual heritage of both England and Italy.
 Pilgrims journey through diverse landscapes and historical landmarks.

 Highlights: The English countryside, the Swiss Alps, and the Eternal City of Rome.